-- 1) General Protocols - a.
-The Clerk shall be responsible for the nomination and election process for RSGA offices.
-The Clerk is expected to oversee and delegate the following tasks: coordinating the publication of the nomination period, contacting nominated persons for willingness to serve, checking eligibility for office with the Community Life Office, preparing an election ballot, coordinating the required publication of the election, obtaining a current list of students from the Community Life Office for nomination/election purposes, tabulating the results, notifying candidates after the tabulation, and coordinating the publication of the results.
-Those running for office shall not be involved in making the ballot, overseeing the voting, tallying ballots, or reporting the results of the election. - b.
-Students overseeing the election procedure in public, common areas should refrain from influencing student voters to select one candidate over another for any position. - c.
-The Moderator shall solicit at least two representatives from the RSGA who are not on the current ballot to assist in tabulating votes. - d.
-One week before any election process begins, current election guidelines and procedures shall be made available to students as well as resources for obtaining further election information. - 2) Nominations - a.
+- a.
 Nominations for an election shall begin on a Monday and conclude on Thursday afternoon (2pm) of that same week.
 Nomination forms will be made available to all students electronically.
 At the end of the nomination period, a full slate of nominees shall be determined and verified for eligibility in coordination with the Community Life Office.
 A full copy of the slate of all nominees will be submitted to the Director of Student Services for verification of eligibility for office. - b.
 The Clerk and Moderator shall make every reasonable attempt to contact the eligible individuals nominated in person or by phone by 12 noon on Saturday.
 Calls will not be made past 12 noon on Saturday.
 As a secondary means of contact, nominees who have not been reached by phone shall be contacted by campus e-mail.
 Nominees shall have until 7pm on Sunday evening to accept their nomination by contacting the Clerk. - c.
 Self-nominations are allowed for any office. - d.
 Should only one valid nomination be accepted for an office, that candidate shall be deemed elected by acclamation. - e.
 If no person is nominated in the spring to fill a position for the fall term, that position shall be declared vacant until the fall elections. - f.
 Nominations for Moderator shall take place no less than seven weeks from the end of Spring term, excluding Spring break.
 Preparations and announcements for the entire nomination and election process should begin no less than two weeks prior to Moderator nominations. - g.
-No publicizing of candidates' names shall take place before the time period expires for accepting nominations. - 3) Elections - a.
-Elections shall be held from Monday through Thursday afternoon (2pm).
-Students may vote at their own convenience through electronic procedures.
-If a student has problems with or is unable to access the electronic ballots, the student may vote by e-mailing their vote to the Community Life Office. - b.
-Moderator and Officer Elections: - i.
-The candidate who receives a simple majority of votes for a particular office shall be considered elected to that office.
+No publicizing of candidates' names shall take place before the time period expires for accepting nominations.